maybe-maeb/Simple-AI-Demo/README.md

 This is a simple project made in a couple hours to practice using a state machine, showcasing a person in a house with the player controlling what devices around the house are broken.

+A playable version without the project files is available on my itch.io: https://maybe-maeb.itch.io/unity-ai-state-machine-demo

 ASDF to control what devices are broken

 Escape to exit